Signal Wiring

 Signal Lifecycle

 Signals are scoped to the controller's lifetime.
-Canvas registers them before dispatch and releases them when the request completes — including on exception.
+They are available only during the current request.
+Canvas initializes them before controller execution and cleans them up automatically afterward, including when exceptions occur.
 No manual cleanup is needed in application code.